 Avoid engaging in any political activity, or in activities which could be construed as such, including political discussions in public places.
 An open hand is the political symbol of one of the main political parties and a friendly wave may therefore be misinterpreted as a provocative gesture.

-It is illegal to photograph sensitive places, including airports, military establishments, government offices, the President's Residence and security forces, without special permission of the Ministry of Information.
-The President's official residence (State House, Chancellor Avenue, The Avenues, Harare) is particularly sensitive, and visitors should not look through the gates or linger outside the walls.
-The roads around the residence are closed between 6pm and 6am daily.
+It is illegal to photograph sensitive places, including airports, military establishments, government offices, the President's Residence and security forces, without permission from the Ministry of Information.
+The President's official residence (State House, Chancellor Avenue, The Avenues, Harare) is particularly sensitive.
+Do not look through the gates or linger outside the walls.
+The roads around the residence are closed between 6pm and 6am.

 It is an offence to continue driving when the President's motorcade goes past, no matter which side of the road you are on.
 See

-Australians intending to conduct business in Zimbabwe should familiarise themselves with local laws and regulations, including as they relate to land and business ownership.
-See also the
+If you are intending to conduct business, familiarise yourself with local laws and regulations, including for land and business ownership.
+More information:

 Information for dual nationals

-Health services in Zimbabwe are poor.
+Health services are poor.
 Public hospitals in Harare and other towns experience shortages of staff, water, power, medicines and equipment.
 They are unlikely to offer treatment of certain illnesses or offer assistance in an accident or emergency.
-The few private hospitals in Harare also have staff and resources limitations and are likely to require payment upfront before a patient is admitted.
+The few private hospitals in Harare also have staff and resources limitations.
+You will need to pay upfront before you are admitted.

 Medical facilities outside Harare and Bulawayo are limited.
-Medical supplies throughout Zimbabwe are limited and some prescription medicines may not be available.
-In the event of a serious accident or illness, a medical evacuation to South Africa would be necessary, costing up to $A25,000.
+Medical supplies are limited and some prescription medicines may not be available.
+In the event of a serious accident or illness, a medical evacuation to South Africa would be necessary.

-There are reports of typhoid cases in Zimbabwe.
-While the majority of reported cases are in high-density, low-income areas, ensure your typhoid vaccinations are up to date.
+There are reports of typhoid cases.
+Ensure your typhoid vaccinations are up to date.
 Paying careful attention to personal and food hygiene limits the risk of contracting the disease.
-For more information see the
+More information: Typhoid fever fact sheet (WHO)

-Drink water only from known safe sources (e.g. bottled, chlorinated or boiled water) and to maintain strict hygiene standards while travelling in Zimbabwe.
+Drink water only from known safe sources (e.g. bottled, chlorinated or boiled water).
+Maintain strict hygiene standards while travelling.

 Malaria is a risk in all areas except Harare and Bulawayo.
-Other mosquito-borne diseases (including filariasis) are also prevalent in Zimbabwe.
-We encourage you to take prophylaxis against malaria (as prescribed by a doctor) and take precautions to avoid being bitten by insects, including using an insect repellent at all times, wearing light coloured, loose-fitting clothing and ensuring your accommodation is mosquito proof.
+Other mosquito-borne diseases (including filariasis) also occur.
+Consider taking prophylaxis for malaria (as prescribed by a doctor).
+Take precautions to avoid being bitten by insects, including using insect repellent, wearing light coloured, loose-fitting clothing and ensuring your accommodation is mosquito proof.

-The rate of HIV/AIDS infection in Zimbabwe is very high.
-You should exercise appropriate precautions if engaging in activities that expose you to risk of infection.
+The rate of HIV/AIDS infection is very high.
+Exercise appropriate precautions if engaging in activities that expose you to risk of infection.

 Where to get help

-To complain about tourism services or products, contact the service provider directly.
+For complaints about tourism services or products, contact your service provider directly.